 Responding to each agency in the most appropriate, timely way and knowing when to challenge and when to negotiate can be hugely important in securing the most favourable outcome.
 We co-ordinate such responses to maximise your ability to gain the best possible conclusion to an investigation.

-The Implications of the UK’s Bribery Act
+UK’s Bribery Act 2010 Implications

 The UK’s Bribery Act 2010 is regarded as the strictest and most far-reaching anti-bribery legislation in the world.

 Under the Act, it is an offence to offer, promise or give a bribe or to request, agree to receive or accept a bribe.
 There is also a separate offence of bribery of a foreign public official.
 But, most notably, Section 7 of the Act creates a strict liability offence for companies and partnerships of failing to prevent bribery: if bribery is committed in a company’s name, its only defence is to show it had what could be considered adequate procedures in place to prevent bribery.

 The Bribery Act is of huge importance as it means that companies, directors and individuals can all be held liable for bribery.
 It covers UK companies trading in the UK and abroad and any company with a UK connection doing business anywhere in the world.
 A company can commit an offence under Section 7 if an employee, subsidiary, agent or service provider bribes another person anywhere in the world to obtain or retain business or a business advantage.
 The international reach of the Act means that any foreign company that does any business in the UK could be prosecuted for failure to prevent bribery - even if the bribery was committed outside of the UK and any benefit from it was never brought to the UK.

 Penalties under the Bribery Act can be as severe as ten years’ imprisonment and unlimited fines.

 While not identical to the Bribery Act, the US’ FCPA is also a strict piece of anti-bribery legislation.